aar0np/minecraftAssistant/README.md

 # Minecraft Assistant
 A console and API-based AI assistant built in Python using LangChain and OpenAI; designed to run on DataStax Hyper-Converged Database (HCD).
+API service can be used with this GUI project: https://github.com/aar0np/Minecraft-AI-Assistant-UI

 ## Requirements
  - Built on Python 3.12